 - Low blood cell count

 You should stop using Abilify and call your doctor if you develop an arrhythmia, get a fever and have stiff muscles, experience uncontrolled muscle movements, develop problems with your vision or speech, or have the urge to hurt or kill yourself.

 If you or someone you love was severely impacted after taking Abilify, contact Goldwater Law immediately to schedule a free case consultation.
 Our Abilify attorney is experienced in drug laws and can help you understand whether you have a claim along with any potential legal options.

 About The Author

-Chris Bandas is a drug injury lawyer in Corpus Christi, Texas that specializes in Topamax lawsuits, Pradaxa lawsuits, and Actos lawsuits.
+Chris Bandas is a drug injury lawyer in Corpus Christi, Texas that focuses on Pradaxa lawsuits and Actos lawsuits.
 Chris is the managing partner of The Bandas Law Firm, a personal injury law firm that has been serving South Texas since 2003.
 To learn more about Chris Bandas, please visit BandasLawFirm.com.